 It seems like with every mare we say she’s one of our best.
 They really are fantastic girls and each of them is one of the best.
 We hate to see the older ones go.
 That’s why they stay with us until we really can’t care for them any longer.
 We have some awesome old mares for sale if you want to feed them and get an incredible foal next spring.
 Most of our mares have at least had a few rides.
 Some were used until they suffered injury or were replaced by younger horses in our using string.
 They run in the hills year round and do not get hoof trimmings or extra feed.
 Their feet wear evenly because they are conformationally correct.
 Every one has feet and bone for longevity and usage.
 The girls are tough and durable and smart enough to live with predators and survive the harsh climate of eastern Montana which soars above 100 degrees in the summer and can easily drop below -40 degrees in the winter.
 They have endurance and speed and cow sense to be and produce the ideal ranch horse.

-We currently have 3 stallions who are top notch and 2 young stallions coming up into our program.
+We currently have 2 stallions who are top notch and 2 young stallions coming up into our program.
 Our stallions all are able to be saddled in the pasture and ridden away from their mare bunch to go to work or to run in their mare band.
 They all are used for hand breeding as well as pasture breeding.
 They are ridden alongside each other and alongside mares to do ranch work and to ride in parades and everything in between.
 If the stallion can’t be safe and respectful and pleasant to be around, they are not welcome on our ranch.

 Sanrose Blue Colonel, 2007 blue roan, is our premier senior stallion.
 Colonel is my favorite horse ever and an easy go-to horse for ranch work.
 Colonel spent the summer of 2010 in the Utah Reined Cowhorse.
 He showed exceptional cow for a two year old and handled well as a three year old.
 We are not into spending lots of money on showing and competing and chose to bring Colonel home to use on our ranch and make money for us from here.
 His foals have been fantastic.
 He is a great blessing to our ranch and program!
 We really aren’t finding anything to fault in his foals because they have the minds of professionals and are so good to work with!!!
 People absolutely love them and come back for more.
 Colonel is a great horse to use on the ranch with every aspect we expect in a great horse.
 We are loving his useful, smart, talented offspring who we use.
 He truly is the best horse ever!
 His daughters are definitely proving themselves in our program.

 Reference sire, Redeemed Lynx, is a 1998 black stallion who we stood for many years and sold to a warmer climate in the fall of 2016 where he could have it a bit easier in his old age.
 He was smart, sensitive, cowy, and very pretty.
 He also traveled very smoothly with good feet and legs and he had the ideal Quarter Horse head.
 His offspring are beauties and super to ride.
 His last foal crop for us was born in 2017.